KDIS-DSPPM/data-visualization/README.md

 ### Disciplinary measure

 * I don't tolerate cheating.
 Plagiarism is cheating.
-Group discussion is encouraged, but assignment submission MUST BE YOUR OWN.
+Group discussion is encouraged, but assignment submission **MUST BE YOUR OWN**.
 If your responses are exactly the same as other students, I assume you are all involved in cheating.
 If you want to claim innocence, please bring me CLEAR and RELEVANT evidence.

 * If it happens once, I will take off EVERY POINT related to that section in the assignment or exam.
 In this case, I will not use the check, check-, check+ grading system for the assignment.
 Instead, I will use your score.